 While the benefits gained from a residency program can be vast, starting and maintaining a program can be costly.
 We keep our fees affordable to support the workforce growth and sustainability needed for the specialty.
-See a few of the ways we can help.

 The Residency Program Solutions' team of experts are current and former program directors, chief medical officers, designated institutional officials, and department chairs—all of them family physicians who know what it takes to train the world's most in-demand, essential doctors.

-Meeting program needs is our top priority.
 Count on us being a longitudinal partner who knows how to adapt and put into place interventions that last.

 Dr. Crane is a professor in the Department of Family Medicine at the University of North Carolina at Chapel Hill.
 He serves as an advisor for HRSA grantees in rural residency program development.
 He joined the RPS Panel of Consultants in 2012.
 Dr. Crane trained as a health economist at Stanford University and worked at the Institute of Medicine and the Congressional Budget Office in Washington, DC, as a health policy analyst.
 He completed his medical education at Case Western Reserve University in Cleveland and completed his family medicine residency at the University of Missouri-Columbia where he served as chief resident.